 135 000 EU trade marks and close to 100 000 designs annually, offering intellectual property protection to companies and individuals in a market of more than 500 million consumers.

 Since our inception, our core business has been the registration of EU trade marks and registered Community designs, which are valid throughout the European Union (EU).
-However, our work at EU level also extends to the harmonisation of registration practices and the development of common tools, in cooperation with our partners in national and regional IP offices throughout the EU-28, users and other institutional partners.
-Together, we are the European Trade Mark and Design Network (ETMDN), working together to offer users a similar registration experience, be it at national or at EU level.
+However, our work at EU level also extends to the harmonisation of registration practices and the development of common tools, in cooperation with our partners in national and regional IP offices throughout the EU, users and other institutional partners.
+Together, we are the European Union Intellectual Property Network (EUIPN), working together to offer users a similar registration experience, be it at national or at EU level.

 At the EUIPO we also host the European Observatory on Infringements of Intellectual Property Rights.
 Entrusted to us in June 2012, the Observatory brings public and private stakeholders together in the fight against piracy and counterfeiting.
 For the EUIPO, this has meant becoming an active participant in the next stage of the intellectual property lifecycle: helping to secure the results of creativity and innovation after trade mark registration.